 For the first time ever, Birch Aquarium has successful bred Weedy Seadragons behind the scenes of this exhibit.
 Only a handful of aquariums around the world have bred these unusual fish.
-The babies are not on display, but you can learn more about their exciting birth on our Seadragon Breeding Program page.
+Learn more about their exciting birth on our Seadragon Breeding Program page.

 It’s a Bird, It’s a Plane, it’s a … Giant Tube Worm?
 Oddities: Hidden Heroes of the Scripps Collections, is a comic book-inspired exhibit that highlights the astonishing adaptations (aka super powers) of ocean species.

 Oddities is created in partnership with the team from the Scripps Oceanographic Collections, where millions of specimens allow scientists to understand some of the amazing adaptations marine creatures have developed to survive.
 From super vision and invisibility to protective armor and the ability to create electricity to zap prey, real marine creatures do amazing things every day that stretch even the wildest imagination.

 More than a display, it is also a working laboratory for Scripps Institution of Oceanography scientists.
 Research in Action: 100 Island Challenge serves as an experimental reef that allows Scripps Oceanography scientists to develop coral research techniques and test equipment and ideas before traveling to remote locations.
 Guests can meet scientists and see prototype digital cameras and underwater robotics before they are deployed in the field.